infotexture/ot-mkdocs-demo/docs/topics/lwdita-input.md

 -   The “Core profile” is based on [GitHub-Flavored Markdown](https://github.github.com/gfm/) and includes elements that are common to many other Markdown implementations.
 -   The “Extended profile” borrows additional features from other flavors of Markdown to represent a broader range of DITA content with existing plain-text syntax conventions.

-The Markdown DITA parser included in the `org.lwdita` plug-in provides preliminary support for these profiles and additional Markdown constructs as described in the syntax reference.
+The MDITA parser included in the `org.lwdita` plug-in provides preliminary support for these profiles and additional Markdown constructs as described in the [MDITA syntax](../reference/markdown/MDITA-syntax.md).

-To apply LwDITA-specific processing to Markdown topics, set the `@format` attribute to `mdita`:
+To apply the stricter LwDITA-specific processing to Markdown topics, set the `@format` attribute to `mdita`:

 ```
 <map>